-4 Key Accounting Issues to Watch in 2017
+4 Key Accounting Trends to Look for in 2017

 As if 2017 doesn’t promise enough drama and change already, the accounting profession is poised for a year brimming with expected regulatory issues and scrutiny.